jonathanrico/forcedotcom-project/README.md

 1. Make sure ant is installed in your local box
 2. Update your credentials by making a copy of the sample-sfdc-build.properties file and renaming it to "sfdc-build.properties"
 3. Retrieve metadata by going to the build folder `cd build` and running the retrieve target `ant retrieve`
+4. Remove any of the metadata folders that are not being used by your project

 #### How to deploy the application using Ant :